rebelsky/sams-assorted-musings-reflections/another-month-2020-01.md

 this time on [staff governance](governance-tenure-2020-01-19).
 As I noted in one of the too-many postscripts to the last musing, I doubt that I'll have too many "lazy Sunday afternoons" in which I can write musings that are 4000-5000 words long.
+And I probably shouldn't spend so much time musing when [I have so much else to do](semester-onslaught-2020-01-14).
+I also wonder whether I need a "TL;DR" section or to break the larger musings up into shorter musings.

+Still write "really" and "clearly" too much, at least according to Grammarly.
+Frequently comma splice before or and and.
+Not sure why.

+About to learn a lot more on how to write.

 On posting frequency
 --------------------

 This section may not be necessary.

+Timeliness: Weekly report and notes for Ralph's class?

 Follow-ups to individual musings
 --------------------------------

+No one commented on my [musing on staff governance](governance-tenure-2020-01-19).
+I wonder why.

+I got very few comments on [my musing on Tutorial topics](next-tutorial-2020-01-01).
+Given the number I'd previously received on [Plans], I found that somewhat surprising.
+I guess [Plans] is just a better social media site.
+I suppose I should consider returning.

 Broader issues
 --------------

-I’ve continued my practice of saving musings additional musings that I mostly finish on a day that I’ve already posted a musing, rather than posting them as a second [or third] musing.
+I’ve continued my practice of saving additional musings that I mostly finish on a day that I’ve already posted a musing, rather than posting them as a second [or third] musing.
 However, I’ve discovered a disadvantage to that approach.
 In the past, when I had an idea for a short musing, I’d put a few notes in my sketchbook and leave it at that.
 Now, I feel much more comfortable writing a full draft.
 But that takes much more of my time, so I’m not sure that it’s the best idea.
 Oh well, I guess that’s how things go.